Remodelling Desire2Win Mindset Transformation (MT)

 Mindset transformation for advancement allows participants the space and opportunity to recognise the limiting beliefs that prevent them from becoming the best version of themselves.

 Being inclusive is central to Desire2Win MT.
-We are keen to include any group, individuals, and community-based assemblies capable of completing 7-week focused training.
-The themes act as scenarios, allowing young people to explore and connect with everyday situations and openly express their emotions for maximum impact.
+We are keen to include any group, individual, or community-based assembly capable of completing a 7-week focused training.
+The modules serve as scenarios, enabling young people to explore and connect with everyday situations, and openly express their emotions for maximum impact.
 Our constructive parenting theme is designed to improve parent-child relationships.

 We are open to discussing specific locations and groups with funding bodies and collaborating with organisations that can benefit from our service as an additional part of their enterprise.

-Henry Ford's quote, 'What the mind conceives and believes the mind will achieve,' emphasises that when you believe, you can achieve.
-However, being inclusive from Desire2Win MT's standpoint means allowing those who may not believe but are willing to take risks for their emotional health and well-being.
-One of Desire2Win MT's ethos is led by Truth, and the key to this element is to reframe and reset, turning negatives into positives.
+Henry Ford's quote, 'What the mind conceives and believes the mind will achieve,' emphasises that when you believe, you can succeed.
+However, from Desire2Win MT's standpoint, being inclusive means supporting those who may not believe but are willing to take risks for their emotional health and well-being.
+One of Desire2Win MT's core principles is led by Truth, and the key to this is reframing and resetting your mindset, turning negatives into positives.

 References: